SofiaDeLaRosa/DynamicSystems2022/README.md

  A [fractal](https://fractalfoundation.org/resources/what-are-fractals/) is a mathematical structure that describes an infinite perimeter in a finite area.

  ## Metodology
  We drew a fractal in shape of square with iterations.
+That

- [Toolset:
+ Toolset:

 - [NumPy](https://numpy.org/)